 In the beginning, we have to bring our mind to one sole focus.

 However, it’s next to impossible to concentrate when we are holding on to regrets of the past, the worries of the present, and anxieties of the future.
 All the experiences that have made their deepest impressions in our minds will block our progress because we have not properly healed from their emotional impact.

 So, first we need to STOP.

 Give yourself time to think, check in with your feelings, and have fun!
-And when your body and mind are more rested and relaxed, meditation becomes the icing on the cake that you move your into the next level of being fully you.
+And when your body and mind are more rested and relaxed, you naturally move into meditation.
 This is where transformation happens!
 Alongside, we have to continue removing the weeds, re-cultivating the soil, and nourishing our mindscape.

 STEP 2 • How To Begin: Setting Intentions + Goals